How Common are Kidney Stones?

 The Toll of Kidney Stone Disease

 Kidney stone disease affects people in the prime of their lives.
-They can be debilitating and painful, and recurrent stone formation may lead to a decreased quality-of-life, interruptions in work and social commitments, increased utilization of health care, hospitalization, and even kidney damage.
+Kidney stones can be debilitating and painful, and recurrent stone formation may lead to a decreased quality-of-life, interruptions in work and social commitments, increased utilization of health care, hospitalization, and even kidney damage.

 Prevalence of Kidney Stones